Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 • Soft start that prevents the saw from “jumping” when engage

-Otherwise, the general features are similar and with the Dewalt generally running slightly higher in cost.
+Otherwise, the general features are similar, with the Dewalt generally running slightly higher in cost.

 Key Features